RavensbourneWebMedia/Web-development-workshop/misc/observations.md

 ### Moodboard

-Give it a chiecklist of components, eg:
+Give it a checklist of components, eg:

 * inspiring competitors (screenshots of entire pages)
 * inspiring details (screenshots)